jsnider3/newbie-OCaml/498/README.md

 # DEPENDENCIES
-The Haskell code requires ghc, libghc-mtl-dev, and libghc-parallel-dev.
   The OCaml code requires the Jane Street core library.

 # HOW TO RUN
-The Haskell interpreter is compiled with ghc Original.hs and run with ./Original.
 The OCaml code is built with make and run as ./tests.

 # THE LANGUAGE